mikkurogue/pax/roadmap.md

 ### Potentially recruit/find people to include in this phase?

 [x] Basic CLI that accepts commands (just print something per command for now) - Needs to support windows (sadly) [] Each "run" of the CLI can only fire 1 command at a time.
-So `zigpkg install PACKAGENAME list` wont work, only `zigpkg install PACKAGENAME` and then afterwards `zigpkg list`.
+So `pax install PACKAGENAME list` wont work, only `pax install PACKAGENAME` and then afterwards `pax list`.
 This is to simplify the argument parsing and the UX overhead

-[ ] Create a folder to store packages in i.e. ~/.zigpkg/ - this should be initialised only if the folder does not exist already
+[ ] Create a folder to store packages in i.e. ~/.config/pax/ - this should be initialised only if the folder does not exist already

-[ ] Use the [Zon](https://zon.dev/) to create the necessary configs. in ~/.zigpkg/packages.zon as the manifest that has the files. and in the project folder a packages.zon file to use to link packages to the build.zig.zon to make them available in the project. (later step)
+[ ] Use the [Zon](https://zon.dev/) to create the necessary configs. in ~/.config/pax/packages.zon as the manifest that has the files. and in the project folder a packages.zon file to use to link packages to the build.zig.zon to make them available in the project. (later step)

 [ ] Create functions that are the core for the install and remove commands. `install <url>` should download and install the tarball or git repo (idk what yet). `remove <package>` should remove the package from the filesystem.
 Both commands need to manipulate the config file.